 What issues should I be thinking about now?

 Firstly, you should review your Will.
-Many Wills make use of Discretionary Trusts and although these types of Trust provide many benefits, they may prevent you from qualifying for up to £350,000 of tax free allowance after 2020.
+Many Wills make use of Discretionary Trusts and although these types of Trust provide many benefits, they may prevent you and your spouse or civil partner from qualifying for up to £350,000 of tax free allowance after 2020.

 If your estate is just over £2 million, you may want to speak to a professional advisor about how you can reduce your estate to below this figure to ensure that you qualify for this allowance on death.

 As with all tax planning, keep your Will under review and keep good records.
 If you plan to downsize, make sure that any funds that are not reinvested in your new property are identifiable as funds still passing to direct descendants on death.